harryz8/SEPP-SSH-Project/software_development_plan/README.md

 ## Build Tools

-We are using Gradle as our build tool.
+We are using Gradle as our build tool, and to handle dependencies.

 ## Dependencies

-- JavaFX
+- JavaFX (is a plugin)
 - JUnit
 - org.postgresql:postgresql:42.6.0
 - org.hibernate.orm:hibernate-core:6.6.3.Final
+- jakarta
+- jboss-logging
+- fasterxml.classmate
+- bytebuddy
+- avast.docker-compose (is a plugin)

 ## Continuous Integration